May 11, 2017

-If you’re hiking near Vancouver and see a group of people leave the trail and start digging small holes, that might be me.
-We’re not searching for buried treasure… we’re learning how to poop in the woods.
+If you’ve ever hiked near Vancouver and saw a group of people leave the trail and start digging small holes, that might’ve been me.
+We weren’t searching for buried treasure… we were learning how to poop in the woods.
 Yep, you heard that right, I teach people how to poop outdoors – along with how to choose a tent site, what to do with orange peels, what kind of wood to use for a campfire, and a whole lot of other wilderness responsibility skills.
 It’s all part of being a volunteer Leave No Trace trainer.

 What is Leave No Trace?
 It’s a set of 7 simple principles that help guide us when we spend time outdoors.
 The aim is to make sure that we keep the wilderness wild for everyone to enjoy.
 If you’re planning to camp or hike this year, here’s a look at the 7 things to keep in mind:

 1. Plan ahead and prepare

 It’s no fun showing up to a fully booked campground or discovering snow on the trail when you’re wearing shorts.
 To have an awesome adventure, do some research before you load your tent in the car or put on your hiking boots.
 Check the weather forecast, trail conditions and park regulations ahead of time so you know what to bring.
 Don’t forget a first aid kit and other emergency supplies so you’ll be prepared for what mother nature throws at you and won’t risk damaging the environment.